 We mentioned that we have two primary types of welfare fraud—internal and recipient fraud.

-Internal fraud occurs when a government body employee who gives out welfare benefits distributes/collects or attempts to distribute/collect illegal aid from the agency.
-Mostly, this kind of inside job happens when eligible government workers falsify applications for unqualified family or friends and divides the proceeds.
-In addition, employees may falsify claims regarding income, fail to report facts, or come up with fictitious children, which could disqualify these family members or friends from obtaining legitimate benefits.
+Internal fraud occurs when a government employee who gives out welfare benefits distributes/collects or attempts to distribute/collect illegal aid from the agency.
+Mostly, this kind of inside job happens when eligible government workers falsify applications for unqualified family or friends and divide the proceeds.
+In addition, employees may falsify claims regarding income, fail to report facts, or come up with fictitious children, which would normally disqualify these family members or friends from obtaining benefits.

 If accused of internal fraud, you will be charged with fraud and be subject to embezzlement charges.
-You commit embezzlement when you illegally take funds or any other valuable property that a person has entrusted to you.
+You commit embezzlement when you illegally take funds or any other valuable property that a person has entrusted you with.

-By this, it implies that if you're a social worker who controls the distribution of welfare benefits or knows ways of dodging the otherwise necessary procedures before benefits are authorized and misappropriate the benefits, you'll be subject to a prison sentence not exceeding three years.
+It implies that if you are a social worker who controls the distribution of welfare benefits or knows ways of dodging procedures before benefits are authorized and misappropriate those benefits, then you will be subject to prison time up to three years.
 And in case you embezzle over $65,000, you'll be subject to an additional and consecutive prison sentence of up to four years.

-Per WIC 10980, recipient fraud is committed by people who receive/unlawfully try to receive benefits for which they are not eligible.
+Per WIC 10980, recipient fraud is committed by people who receive or unlawfully try to receive benefits for which they are not eligible.
 Even though there are several ways of committing recipient fraud, we have more prevalent ones than others.
 Common instances of welfare fraud occur when a person attempts to acquire illegal benefits by:

 Penalties of Welfare Fraud

 The penalties of welfare fraud depend on what section of WIC 10980 you violate.
 We have violations that are straight felonies, others are straight misdemeanors, while others are wobblers.
-Wobblers are crimes that the DA may file either felony or misdemeanor charges depending on your criminal record and facts surrounding your specific case.
+Wobblers are crimes that the District Attorney may file either as a felony or a misdemeanor depending on your criminal record and the facts surrounding your specific case.

 Possible Punishments for Violations under WIC 10980

-You'll face wobbler charges if you're guilty of bringing a treacherous application due to:
+You'll face wobbler charges if you're guilty of bringing a false application due to:

-If convicted of a felony, you will face three or two years or sixteen months in jail and a maximum fine of $5,000.
-A misdemeanor conviction is punished by a jail sentence of up to a year, a maximum fine of $1,000.
+If convicted of a felony, you will face 16 months to 3 years in jail and a maximum fine of $5,000.
+A misdemeanor conviction is punished by a jail sentence of up to a year and a maximum fine of $1,000.

-Retaining or obtaining fraudulent aid is charged as a misdemeanor offense if you indeed retained or acquired fraudulent aid and the benefits totaled nine hundred and fifty dollars or less.
-Consequences include up to $500 in fines and a jail sentence not exceeding six months.
-But if the benefits were for over $950, you will be subject to a felony conviction, which is punished by a maximum of $5,000 in fines and three or two years or sixteen months in jail.
+Retaining or obtaining fraudulent aid is charged as a misdemeanor offense if you indeed retained or acquired fraudulent aid and the benefits totaling $950 or less.
+Consequences include up to $500 in fines and a jail sentence not exceeding 6 months.
+But if the benefits were for over $950, you will be subject to a felony conviction, which is punished by a maximum of $5,000 in fines and 16 months to 3 years in jail.

 Concerning food stamps, should you be found guilty of taking part in an activity with illegal blank authorizations to engage in the food stamp program, you'll be charged with a felony.
-Its punishments include a fine not exceeding $5,000 and three or two years or 16 months in jail.
-However, it's a wobbler crime to possess, purchase, sell, transfer, or use food stamps, food stamp authorizations illegally, or electronically transferred aid.
+Its punishments include a fine not exceeding $5,000 and 16 months to 3 years in jail.
+However, it's a wobbler crime to possess, purchase, sell, transfer, or use food stamps, food stamp authorizations, or electronically transferred aid in an illegal way.

-You will be subject to more penalties if you're guilty of PC 10980 violation and the crime was to do with electronically transferred aid.
-This means that In addition to the welfare fraud sentence, you'll be subject to an additional and consecutive:
+You will be subject to more penalties if you're guilty of a PC 10980 violation and the crime was to do with electronically transferred aid.
+This means that in addition to the welfare fraud sentence, you'll be subject to an additional and consecutive:

-Up to three years when the transfer is more than one million dollars.
+- Up to 3 years when the transfer is more than one million dollars.

 Apart from the consequences mentioned above, a welfare fraud conviction will subject you to: